magiruuvelvet/QAPI-IDE/README.md

  - OpenSSL
  - zlib

+Scripting Interface dependencies:

+ - **C++**: [cling](https://root.cern.ch/cling) built with `CMAKE_BUILD_TYPE=Release` and `BUILD_SHARED_LIBS=ON`\
+   don't build a debug build or use static linkage, the link time increases heavily (minutes) and produces a gigabyte huge binary (2GB+) which is very slow and inefficient

+ - **JavaScript**: not supported right now, but planned

 Additional build requirements are:

  - C++17 compiler (clang 8+ or gcc 9+ are highly recommended)
  - cmake 3.12+

+## Scripting Interface

+I plan to support scripting similar to Postman.
+I want to support JavaScript and C++ as scripting backends.
+Scripting is disabled as of now by default in CMake.
+Some minimal C++ code running works already, but without binding of variables and functions.

+**Why C++**

+Because why not and because I can.
+C++ is not enabled by default during CMake so don't worry if you're not gonna use it.
+This is only for crazy people like me :)

 ## Supported formats with pretty-printing (and syntax highlighting)